 our living God, for ever and ever.

-• We are almost at the end of the Discourse of the Bread of Life.
+• We are almost at the end of the discourse of the Bread of Life.
 Here begins the part of the greatest polemic.
-The Jews close themselves and begin to discuss on the affirmations of Jesus.
+The Jews close themselves to, and begin to discuss, the affirmations of Jesus.

-• John 6, 52-55: Flesh and Blood: the expression of life and of the total gift.
-The Jews react: “How can this man give us his flesh to eat?”
+• John 6:52-55: Flesh and Blood: the expression of life and of the total gift.
+The Jews react: “How can this man give us His flesh to eat?”
 The feast of the Passover was close at hand.
 After a few days everybody would have eaten the meat of the paschal lamb in the celebration of the night of the Passover.
 They did not understand the words of Jesus, because they took them literally.
-But Jesus does not diminish the exigencies, he does not withdraw or take away anything of what he has said and he insists: “In all truth I tell you, if you do not eat the flesh of the Son of man and drink his blood, you have no life in you.
-Anyone who does eat my flesh and drink my blood has eternal life, and I shall raise that person up on the last day.
-For my flesh is real food and my blood is real drink.
-Whoever eats my flesh and drinks my blood lives in me and I live in that person”. (a) To eat the flesh of Jesus means to accept Jesus as the new Paschal Lamb, whose blood liberates us from slavery.
-The Law of the Old Testament, out of respect for life, prohibited to eat the blood (Dt 12, 16.23; Acts 15.29).
-The blood was the sign of life. (b) To drink the Blood of Jesus means to assimilate the same way of life which marked the life of Jesus.
-What gives life is not to celebrate the manna of the past, but rather to eat this new bread which is Jesus, his flesh and his blood.
-Participating in the Eucharistic Supper, we assimilate his life, his surrender, his gift of self.
-“If you do not eat the flesh of the Son of Man and you do not drink his Blood you will not have life in you”.
+But Jesus does not diminish the exigencies, He does not withdraw or take away anything of what He has said and He insists: “In all truth I tell you, if you do not eat the flesh of the Son of man and drink his blood, you have no life in you.
+Anyone who does eat My flesh and drink My blood has eternal life, and I shall raise that person up on the last day.
+For My flesh is real food and My blood is real drink.
+Whoever eats My flesh and drinks My blood lives in Me and I live in that person”.
+What gives life is not to celebrate the manna of the past, but rather to eat this new bread which is Jesus, His flesh and His blood.
+Participating in the Eucharistic Supper, we assimilate His life, His surrender, His gift of self.
+“If you do not eat the flesh of the Son of Man and you do not drink His Blood you will not have life in you”.
 They should accept Jesus as the Crucified Messiah, whose blood will be poured out.

-• John 6, 59: The discourse in the Synagogue ends.
+• John 6:59: The discourse in the Synagogue ends.
 The conversation between Jesus and the people and the Jews in the Synagogue of Capernaum ends here.
-As it has been said before, the Discourse of the Bread of Life offers us an image of how the catechesis of that time was, at the end of the first century, in the Christian communities of Asia Minor.
+As it has been said before, the discourse of the Bread of Life offers us an image of how the catechesis of that time was, at the end of the first century, in the Christian communities of Asia Minor.
 The questions of the people and of the Jews show the difficulties of the members of the communities.
-And the answer of Jesus represents the clarifications to help them to overcome the difficulties, to deepen their faith and to live more intensely the Eucharist which was celebrated above all in the night between Saturday and Sunday, the Day of the Lord.
+The answer of Jesus represents the clarification to help them to overcome the difficulties, to deepen their faith, and to live more intensely the Eucharist which was celebrated above all in the night between Saturday and Sunday, the day of the Lord.

 4) Personal questions

-• Beginning with the Discourse on the Bread of Life, the celebration of the Eucharist receives a very strong light and an enormous deepening.
-Which is the light that I see and which helps me to advance?
+• Beginning with the discourse on the Bread of Life, the celebration of the Eucharist receives a very strong light and an enormous deepening.
+Does this clarify the role of the Eucharist in my life?

 • To eat the flesh and blood of Jesus is the commandment that he leaves.
 How do I live the Eucharist in my life?
 Even if I cannot go to Mass every day or every Sunday, my life should be Eucharistic.
 How do I try to attain this objective?